cscutcher/cscutcher.github.io.pelican/content/Blog/why-im-a-remote-working-fantatic.md

-Not having to live close to where you work will also encourage us to spread out a little more, so we don't all have to pack into London, **revitalising the north** of the country and easing stratospheric housing prices and strain on services in London and the South.
+Not having to live close to where you work will also encourage us to spread out a little more, so we don't all have to pack into London, **revitalising the north** (and other areas) of the country and easing stratospheric housing prices and strain on services in London and the South.

 Internationally it could help benefit developing countries by tackling **[brain drain](wiki>Human_capital_flight)** by allowing skilled individuals from developing countries to live in and contribute to their home countries.

-Finally distributed working environments go further to break down the artificial walls that separate us.
+Finally, distributed working environments go further to break down the artificial walls that separate us.
 Working together across international boundaries helps us remember that we're **all in it together** and that just because someone lives on a different